qutip/qutip/doc/installation.rst

 One can also use the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ version 7.1 or higher to satisfy the QuTiP dependencies.

-A further possibility is to use the *[http://stronginference.com/scipy-superpack/ Scipy Superpack installer script]*.
+A further possibility is to use the `Scipy Superpack installer script <http://stronginference.com/scipy-superpack/>`_.
 In order to have GUI elements using this method, you need to further install the Qt4 and PySide packages at:

 http://qt.nokia.com/downloads/qt-for-open-source-cpp-development-on-mac-os-x